 Questions to Ask Your Treating Doctors:

-- Will this treatment approach move my condition toward physiologic health or will it contribute to further impairment, disability and or masticatory dysfunction?
+- Will this dental treatment approach move my condition toward physiologic health or will it contribute to further impairment, disability and or masticatory dysfunction?

-- Will condylar joint replacement promise healthy and normal physiologic mandibular range of motion?
+- Will condylar joint replacement promise healthy and normal physiologic mandibular range of motion? or will it lead to further impairments, restrictions of jaw movement and pain?

 Read more on: